 Member of the Divisional Trustees and Audit and Risk Committees

-James is a Director of Barclays Wealth and Investment Management, a global wealth management business within the Barclays group.
-James previously worked with Merrill Lynch both in London and Manchester and is a Chartered Fellow of the Chartered Institute of Securities & Investment.
+James is a Managing Director in Julius Baer International, a global wealth management business.
+James previously worked with Barclays Wealth and Merrill Lynch, both in London and Manchester, and is a Chartered Fellow of the Chartered Institute of Securities & Investment.

 James became a volunteer with the NSPCC in the 1990s, and went on to chair the first Business Board in Manchester.
 Prior to assuming the Trustee role, James was a Divisional Vice President with a particular focus on the links between the Society and the business community.
 He is an Honorary Member of Council.

 Joanna Begent studied medicine at Oxford and St Mary's before training as a paediatrician at several London hospitals including the Royal London and Great Ormond Street where she did two years research into children with cancer.

 Since becoming a consultant paediatrician at University College, London Hospital in 2007 Jo has been the lead paediatrician for child protection and developed a special interest in child safeguarding.
 As well as providing acute paediatric care, her clinical work focuses on teenagers, dealing particularly with young people with medically unexplained symptoms.
 She thrives on working in a multidisciplinary team and in her safeguarding role has participated in numerous multi professional meetings and peer reviews.
 She sits on the local safeguarding children's board.